Antonia Rosedale

 It’s a privilege to be there for everyday New Zealanders when they’re at their most vulnerable, says Antonia Rosedale who studied case management and now works at ACC.

-“There are so many things I enjoy about my work; it’s both challenging and rewarding and you never know what you might deal with next.
+“There are so many things I enjoy about my work; it’s both challenging and rewarding, there’s always something new to learn and I love that curious questions are welcomed in my workplace.
 ACC’s values of tika, pono and aroha (integrity, respect and compassion) are deeply woven into how we interact with our kiritaki (clients) and our kaimahi (colleagues).
-Yes, we work hard and hold ourselves to a high standard, but we also enjoy very regular team events – which must include kai!
-We also have an incredibly supportive leadership team who really care about staff wellbeing and development.”
+We work hard and hold ourselves to a high standard.
+Our leadership teams are incredibly supportive and genuinely care about staff wellbeing and development.”

 “My first team leader actually tapped me on the shoulder to apply for a role I thought there was no way I was ready for, but she saw my potential.
-She knew I had the credentials – my AUT degree – and she knew where I wanted to be because of our coaching sessions.
-All I had to do was step through the open door – it’s a testament to the very real career progression available at ACC.
-Even now, I’m already planning for my next move within the company.”
+She knew I had the credentials – my AUT degree – and she knew where I wanted to be because of our coaching sessions; all I had to do was take a step forward and apply.
+It’s a testament to the very real career progression available at ACC from day one.
+When I last updated my AUT profile I was planning my next move within the company and working with my then team leader to develop the skills I needed to move into the role I’m in now.
+He endorsed my application, helped me prepare and practice for the interview and here I am; in the position I wanted!”

 Feeling supported